 5. TV Anywhere

-For viewing outside your home, the XFINITY Streampix service provides access to TV shows and movies via the web URL xfinity.com/TV, or on your tablet or smartphone via the XFINITY TV apps.
-That service costs extra with lower-tier service packages but is included with qualifying HD Triple Play packages at no extra charge.
+For viewing outside your home, the XFINITY On Demand™ service provides access to TV shows and movies via the web URL xfinity.com/TV, or on your tablet or smartphone via the XFINITY TV Go app.
+You can also enjoy hit movies on your TV or mobile device with XFINITY Streampix®.
+The service is subscription based On Demand video streaming similar to Netflix or Hulu.

 With DirecTV Everywhere you can watch live, recorded, and On Demand TV content on your tablet or smartphone at home.
 The DirecTV app for mobile devices offers remote browsing, viewing and DVR scheduling.
 With the GenieGO product connected to your HD DVR you can also transfer shows to your PC, tablet or smartphone for watching anywhere without an internet connection.
 In terms of streaming live TV to your PC, DirecTV does not offer the service yet.
 However, may networks have their own web-based services where you can log-in with your DirecTV username and password.